Avogadro/two.avogadro.cc/source/docs/whats-new-in-avogadro-2/major-new-features.md

 ### Symmetry properties

 Avogadro 2 includes a new tool to perceive molecular symmetry, display symmetry elements, and explore subgroups and classes of symmetric atoms.
-You can find it under Analysis ⇒ Properties.
+You can find it under `Analysis`⇒`Properties`⇒`Symmetry…`.

 <figure><img src="../../_static/Symmetry.png" alt="Example of symmetry detection and rendering in C60" width="375"><figcaption><p>Example of symmetry detection and rendering on a C60 molecule, showing the inversion center and C5 rotations</p></figcaption></figure>